Banno/web-component-router/README.md

 ## Creating Routing Enabled Components

-Components used with the router are expected to define two methods which take the same arguments:
+Components used with the router do not need to handle routeEnter and routeExit, but may take action at these lifecycle events by extending the routingMixin and overriding these methods.

 ```js
 class MyElement extends HtmlElement {